H-Tudor/devops_final_infra/03_terraform/README.md

     - backend.auth.client_secret: the secret configured in the keycloak backend realm for the client_id
     - backend.auth.user_secret: the password configured for the app-user in the keycloak backend realm
     - service.instance.cookie_secret: the secret used to secure the auth cookie

+## Known issues

+- no secret env variables in cloud run
+- missing terraform to configure the cloud prerequisites (domain, service accounts)
+- missing terraform to configure the keycloak realm
+- missing global cold deploy automation
+- use of public ip for db access instead of a private connection